Welcome to a new organic solar panel industry

 Making solar panels affordable to more people involve selling them differently.
 A more bespoke, more tailored approach to solar panel installations are required.
 Selling more one, two, three kW sized systems, based upon each household consumption rate.
 Suddenly, the gates to solar panels and affordability, open up to more people.

-In fact, I would argue that the sales tactics that came with relentless pushing of 4kW sized systems over the last five years had actually put more people off the idea of adopting solar panels than who did actually adopt!
+In fact, I would argue that the sales tactics that came with the relentless pushing of 4kW sized systems over the last five years had actually put more people off the idea of adopting solar panels than who did actually adopt!

 I will be adopting this new organic approach when talking to people about PV solar panels in the future – I hope you do too.